 The magic of Motion Capture Acting

-The beauty behind motion capture acting lies in the emphasis on physicality and embodied movement and expression.
+The beauty behind motion capture as a form of acting lies in the emphasis on physicality and embodied movement and expression.
 In an interview with WIRED Serkis explains, “It’s not just about mimicking behaviour.
 This is about creating a character.”
 This includes developing the psychological and emotional journeys to pour into the character.
 “It’s not just about the physical build of the character, but also the internalisation,”explains the actor.
 “That’s why the misconception that performance capture acting is a genre or type of acting is completely wrong, It’s no different to any process you go through to create a role… the actor’s performance is the actor’s performance.”

 The combination of professional acting skills with advancements in Mo-cap technology has led to the development of many memorable CGI characters in recent years.
 From Serkis’s Portrayal of Caesar in Planet of the Apes to Benedict Cumberbatch and his unique take on the dragon Smaug in The Hobbit, motion capture is giving actors more powerful tools to portray characters and ultimately, enhance storytelling.